 Wisconsin State Parks currently have nine cabins for people with disabilities.
 There are two rustic cabins and seven with more amenities.

 Are you looking for the perfect place for a wedding, shower, party or business meeting?
 The Adolph and Marie Ansay Welcome Center, located at the lower parking lot is the answer.
-With its fireplace as a beautiful backdrop along with tables and chairs for your guests use, decorating is a cinch.
+With its fireplace as a beautiful backdrop along with new tables and chairs for your guests use, decorating is a cinch.
 The building rental includes the use of a warming kitchen with rangetop, microwave and refrigerator.

 The park offers many activities including: